Sometimes, food becomes our anchor when all else fails.

 Second to the church of Jerusalem, the Coptic Orthodox church is the oldest christian church.
 Similar to many religious communities around the world, the Copt Egyptian one has developed, over centuries, peculiar rituals that have impacted their cuisine.
 Tradition goes that the matriarch of every family bakes this vegan pastry to honor Archangel Michael, the most revered angel in Christian scripture.
 The matriarch would faithfully entrust st. Michael with the protection of the family’s children.

 Given its vegan nature, usually, this pastry is baked during one of many periods of fasting in the Orthodox faith.
 Legend has it that prior to baking the dough when it is left overnight to proof the yeast, St. Michael marks it with his sword to bless it.
 Typically, my grandma used to bake this pastry a few times a year.
 Whenever a family member was sick, applying for a new

 job or taking important tests, she was there kneading, shaping and baking.
 The most beautiful facet of this ritual is that she was sharing these simple yet delicious pastries with her Muslim neighbors as well as Christians, knowing how equally venerated Archangel Michael is in the Islamic faith.

 While kneading the dough by hand, I gradually released the tension.
 And in whispering prayers to St. Michael, my soul found peace.
 No wonder my grandma often found a good reason to bake these beauties.
 I opted to leave the dough overnight in the fridge to develop the tangy deep flavor of yeast.

-From that day on, this pastry became a staple in my kitchen too.
+From that day on, this pastry has become a signature one.
 I bake it at the outset of every school year, in trying times, and at every significant milestone in my kids’ lives.
-What makes it even a merrier tradition, is sharing the pastry and its story with my all my friends and neighbours from every faith and walk of life.
+What makes it even a merrier tradition, is sharing the pastry and its story with friends from all walks of life.